-The next step is applying for your no-fee passport.
+The next step is applying for your .
 I was certain that I wouldn’t need one because I had a passport already.
 I scoffed at this step, reveling in my travel-savvy ways.
 I had a passport.
 However I was being overconfident in my traveling know-how and quickly learned that in order to travel on official orders, a civilian needs a special passport.
 In fact, the travel office won’t issue plane tickets without proof of a no-fee passport.

 A no-fee passport is also called a Department of Defense (DoD) passport, and the passport you used on your last Mexican vacation is a regular tourist passport.
 People might tell you that you don’t need a no-fee passport, but get one to avoid headaches later.
-There’s plenty of information on the Internet about no-fee passports.
+There’s on the Internet about no-fee passports.
 You must apply for a no-fee passport at a military installation – contact the travel office where your spouse is currently stationed to find out where to apply.

 Be prepared for a photo at this appointment.
 I literally rolled out of bed half an hour before my no-fee passport appointment, and then learned that I had to have my passport photos taken.
 (I figure I’ll take this opportunity for you to learn through my mistakes… bed head and all.)
 Make sure you bring the following papers to your appointment: